-In assessing the sustainability of our products, we examine every stage of a product’s life-cycle in minute detail, from cradle to grave, through LCA (Life Cycle Assessment).
-This information is then processed and published as an EPD (Environmental Product Declaration).
+In assessing our sustainability, we examine every stage of a product’s life cycle in-depth, from cradle to grave, through LCA (Life Cycle Assessment).
+This information is then processed and published as an EPD.

-We continually update this list of EPDs, which is a collation of EPDs published on the national databases listed below.
-We believe each EPD should give the right information for every products listed on the EPD.
-Our EPDs (with the exception of the French FDES) are published using the unit m³ and is therefore applicable to a number of thicknesses.
+We continually update our list of EPDs, which is a collation of EPDs published on the various program operators listed below.
+We believe each EPD should give the right information for every product listed on the EPD.

 If you cannot find the EPD you are looking for, please contact email@example.com

 ECO Platform (international)